Australia's #1 Natural Health Site

 • Cooked beans and lentils

-• Enriched breakfast cereals
+• Enriched breakfast cereal

 • Pumpkin seeds

-Foods that enhance Iron absorption include:
+Foods that enhance iron absorption include:

 • Oranges